bhushanchopade/Employee-Review-System/README.md

 ## Git Repository Clone link : https://github.com/bhushanchopade/Employee-Review-System.git

-## Technology used
-- node.js
-- express
-- mongoDB
-- passport
-- ejs and layouts

-## Get Started
-- clone the project
-- open terminal and write this command one by one
-- npm install
-- npm start

 ## Important Note about Admin Login :
 - for login in admin panel , there is prebuild database object i.e